 Ghosts — There are 14 stops on the UMD mobile ghost tour, but there is only space for a few of the best-known stories here.
 The ghost of Marie Mount allegedly plays the piano on stormy nights in the hall named for her, and members of the Maryland Ghosts and Spirits Association detected the presence of several other spirits in Marie Mount Hall during an investigation in October 2002.
 Larry Donnelly, a former Dining Services employee, spotted a female ghost in the Rossborough Inn in 1981, during renovations to the building.
 Several weeks later, a waiter at the Inn saw the same woman, dressed in yellow, as Donnelly had described.
-The Rossborough Inn has been the site for other unexplained occurrences—a vase of floweres appearing on its own, footsteps overhead when one is alone, a face peering out of an inn window when the building is unoccupied.
+The Rossborough Inn has been the site for other unexplained occurrences—a vase of flowers appearing on its own, footsteps overhead when one is alone, a face peering out of an inn window when the building is unoccupied.
 A Confederate soldier has also been spotted on campus, an echo of the occupation of the campus by Confederate and Union troops during the Civil War.
 Other members of the campus community report hearing the sound of marching feet near Morrill Hall, the location of a portion of the drill ground utilized by the Maryland Agricultural College cadets in the college's early years.
 Spirits have also been detected in Morrill Hall, and ghosts are rumored to inhabit Easton Hall, the Stamp Student Union, H. J. Patterson Hall, and the Alpha Omicron Pi and Kappa Delta sorority houses.

-Golden Globe Winners — School of Music faculty member Chris Vadala won a Golden Globe Award as part of the Chuck Mangione Quartet for the soundtrack to the movie Children of Sanchez.
-The album was released in 1978.
+Golden Globe Winners — School of Music faculty member Chris Vadala won a Golden Globe Award as part of the Chuck Mangione Quartet for the soundtrack to the movie Children of Sanchez; the album was released in 1978.
 Alumna Dianne Wiest won a Golden Globe in 1995 for Best Supporting Actress for her role in Bullets Over Broadway.

-Golden ID — Program which allows retired Maryland residents over age 60 to take university courses tuition free.
+Golden ID — Program that allows retired Maryland residents over age 60 to take university courses tuition-free.

-Golf, men's — First organized in 1940.
+Golf, Men's — First organized in 1940.
 Deane Beman, who played on the team, became a commissioner of the Professional Golfers Association (PGA).
 The team shared the ACC championship in 1964 under Frank Cronin.
 Team was eliminated in 2012.

-Golf, women's — First season began in the Fall 1999 semester.
+Golf, Women's — First season began in the Fall 1999 semester.
 The first member of the team to participate in the NCAA Championships was Virunpat Olankitkuncha in 2019.